BroNils/Joox-Lite/README.md

 Please note that, this program "Joox Lite" was created to make it easier for you to stream music directly from joox.com

 # Disclaimer
-All copyright of music belongs to the creator.
+All copyright of music belongs to the music creator.